 Contribute To A Positive Work Environment

 See if you can get active in the office and look into ways to help or chip in.
 Maybe you can ask leadership or management about taking on more work.

-Look into attending meets and make suggestions such as bringing in employee recognition software, or even ask if you could plan events outside of work such as a happy hour.
+Look into attending meets and make suggestions, such as bringing in employee recognition software, or even ask if you could plan events outside of work, such as a happy hour.
 Showing that you care and showing that you’re contributing can speak volumes.

 Don’t Overwork Yourself

-Work as hard as you want with your job, but when it comes to fostering relationships, it’s best to try to not work too hard on this.
+Work as hard as you want with your job, but when it comes to fostering relationships, it’s best to try not to work too hard on this.
 Why?
 You don’t want to come off as a try-hard to too desperate.